 Star Wars VR

-We're not sure if you heard but there's a new Star Wars film out at the moment.
-If you're in the minority and haven't seen it yet or you just love anything to do with The Force Awakens, the Cardboard experience from a galaxy far, far away is for you.
+If you love anything to do with The Force Awakens, the Cardboard experience from a galaxy far, far away is for you.
 It puts you in the role of a Resistance secret agent on Jakku, the desert world that features in the film.
 You can feel the VR force on your iPhone or Android phone.

 Google Cardboard camera